countpauper/countpauper/Angel/Design/Language Design.md

 mouse?
 > false
 ```
-An axiom it added to the list of "facts" of the namespace.
+An axiom it added to the list of known "facts" of the namespace.
 It is equivalent to `cat: true`, any non defined axiom is by default `false`.
 Defining an axiom is then
-like assigning a value to an id or even more technically it's creating a key:value association and each knowledge is a dictionary
+like assigning a value to a predicate or even more technically it's creating a key:value association and each knowledge is a
-or structure.
-Commas are optional.
+list of associations of which the key is a predicate.
+Commas are not needed when parsing axioms.

 ## predicate arguments
-A function is true if its label and all arguments match, else it is false
+An axiom without terms is true if its label and all arguments match, else it is false.
 ```
 cat(ginny)
 cat(ginny)?